 When I began work on this site more than a year ago my goal was to build something other than a web designer’s personal website.
 The site would need to be fast, inclusive, easy to manage, with minimal friction to deploy.
 I did not want to spend all my time endlessly tinkering and never get around to the content.
 Simplicity would be of the upmost importance and would be my guiding principle.

 Contrary to my initial plans, I have allowed the process to be slow and ongoing.
 Even in small bursts I have learned a lot and have had a chance to experiment.
 These skills have translated to my day job where I’ve added build tools to my workflow.
 The focus and work for this site has been different than I had hoped for but valuable none-the-less.

 Though the site went live on January 15, 2020, I’ve avoided any sort of acknowledgment of it existence.
-I’m not sure when I’ll feel comfortable with saying it’s done, maybe never.
+There is still plenty to do.
+Much left unfinished.
+I may never get to where I feel it’s done, so why wait.
 This I will say—it is live.